-To help you find the best electric cars, we spent over 15 hours testing 15 different models, from budget-friendly to luxury options.
-Our testing focused mainly on driving performance and battery range, although we also considered additional features like comfortable interiors and premium functionality like self-driving.
+To help you find the best electric cars, we spent over 15 hours researching 15 different models, from budget-friendly to luxury options.
+Our research focused mainly on driving performance and battery range, although we also considered additional features like comfortable interiors and premium functionality like self-driving.
 We also focused on overall value as it compared to these features.

 Award: TOP PICK